Estimating Average Treatment Effects with a Double-Index Propensity Score: Numerical Studies

+In the ``misspecified $\mu_k(\bx)$'' scenario, DiPS achieves over 70\% efficiency gain compared to GliDeR and MADR and over 140\% compared to DR-SIM in the large sample setting when $n=5,000$ and $p=15$.
+This suggests that expected efficiency gains under misspecified outcome models due to the results of Section \ref{ss:eff} can be substantial.
+Even if $\pi_1(\bx)$ and $\mu_k(\bx)$ are estimated under a SIM, there are still gains from DiPS when the PS direction $\balphbar\trans\bX$ is informative of the mean outcome beyond $\bbetabar\trans_k\bX$.
+These gains diminish when $p$ is larger relative to $n$, possibly due to imperfect variable selection.
+Again GLiDeR and MADR achieve the highest efficiency when $n=500$ and $p=60$, notwithstanding the substantial bias of MADR.
+Thus the performance of DiPS using adaptive LASSO can be somewhat compromised when $p$ is very large relative to $n$ and the variable selection performance is sub-optimal.

-Table \ref{tab:cov} presents the performance of perturbation for DiPS when $p=15$.
+Table \ref{tab:cov} presents the performance of perturbation for DiPS when $p=15,30$ under correct working models.
 SEs for DiPS were estimated using the MAD.
-The empirical SEs (Emp SE), calculated from the sample standard deviations of $\Delthat$ over the simulation repetitions, were generally similar to the average of the SE estimates over the repetitions (ASE), despite some under slight underestimation.
-The coverage of the percentile CI's (Cover) were generally close to nominal 95\%, with slight over-coverage in small samples that diminished with larger $n$.
+The empirical SEs (Emp SE), calculated from the sample standard deviations of $\Delthat$ over the simulation repetitions, were generally similar to the average of the SE estimates over the repetitions (ASE), despite some overestimation up to 2-15\% of the Emp SE.
+The coverage of the percentile CI's (Cover) were close to nominal 95\% levels but tended to be somewhat conservative.